Mongolia Birding and Culture Tour

 If you are interested in Mongolia Birding and Culture Tour, come and join us at Kaiyote Tours!

-This fascinating birding trip offers the best way to experience Mongolia with great birding and wildlife viewing.
-We will visit genuinely fantastic wildlife habitats throughout this trip, from Siberian taiga forest to the freshwater/salty lakes and rolling steppes in Mongolia.
 Lodging is in traditional ger camps where you will meet nomadic herders and learn from the age-old nomadic lifestyle.
 Mongolia is about the same size as Alaska and with only 3.2 million people, most of the country is uninhabited pristine wilderness.
 Our local Mongolian team leaders provide excellent guide service, transport and lodging for this adventure.

 Printable Bird List

-• Birding tour: July 15 - 26, 2025, spots left = 5
+- September 9 - 22, 2025, spots left = 5

-• **Fishing tour September 1 - 12, 2025, spots left = 6
+- September 8 - 21, 2025, spots left = 8

-• Trip Length: 12 days
+- Trip Length: 14 days

-• Rates: Rate per person = $5,150 (based on double occupancy, $900 extra for single occupancy).
+- Rates: Rate per person = $5,650 (based on double occupancy, $900 extra for single occupancy).
 Please contact us for fishing itinerary and pricing.

-• Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.
+- Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.

-• Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.
+- Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.

-**The largest trout in the world is the Siberian Taimen (Hucho taimen), which can be up to 4-feet long and 60 pounds.
-This fish is in the Salmon family and lives in fresh water rivers.
+Fishing: The largest trout in the world is the Siberian Taimen (Hucho taimen), which can be up to 4-feet long and 60 pounds.
+This fish is in the Salmon family and lives in freshwater rivers.
 We have a very special fishing trip planned.
 Please contact us for details and itinerary.
 This will be a camping trip along several different areas of the river where the Taimen can be found.
 The camping gear, cooking gear, food, and fishing gear will be supplied.
 You will need to bring a sleeping bag.
 In September the nights can be chilly, but it will not go below freezing.
 This trip will also be a birding and hiking trip for those who are interested as well.
+Tours by request.
 Please contact us for fishing itinerary and pricing.

 Special offer: Included with your trip (one per room) is a copy of the field guide “Birds of Mongolia (Princeton Field Guides) by Gombobaatar "Gomboo" Sundev and Christopher W. Leahy.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of Mongolia.